ClojureBridge/organizing/RailsBridge-To-Do-List.md

 ## Curriculum things:

 * There are JavaScript, Git, and iOS curricula in the works.
 Want to help with those, or write a new one?
 Join the workshop Google group and introduce yourself!
-* We’re going to attempt to merge the Boston RailsBridge repo with the main RailsBridge repo.
+* Some folks have discussed merging the Boston RailsBridge repo with the main RailsBridge repo.
 If you’d like to help with that, ping the Google group.
 * We need to rename our various curricula, because “Intro Rails” and “Intermediate Rails” gets really confusing when you have class levels that include the word Intermediate.

 ## Other projects: